Skip to main content

 • Let your app or website open the Quran Foundation hosted login screen.

-• Generate PKCE in the app or browser client.
+• Generate PKCE, state, and nonce in the app or browser client.

 • After login, receive the authorization code at your redirect URI.